 The Remuneration Committee seeks to align base salary and total remuneration of the Executive Directors with the wider asset management industry.
-Remuneration is benchmarked against rewards available for equivalent roles in a suitable comparator group with the aim of paying neither significantly above nor below the median for each element of remuneration.
-The Committee also considers /2 of Executive Directors or employees.
-A general pay and employment conditions of all employees within the Group and is sensitive to prevailing employment market conditions and governance trends in their wider assessment.
+Remuneration is benchmarked against rewards available for equivalent roles in a suitable comparator group with the aim of paying neither significantly above nor below the median for each element general pay and employment conditions of all employees within the Group and is sensitive to prevailing employment market conditions and governance trends in their wider assessment.